 - Adhere to ethical and legal standards throughout the provision of physical therapy services.

 - Provide patient care in a safe manner that minimizes risk to patient, self, and others.

 - Practice physical therapy in an effective manner making judgments consistent with the physical therapist's plan of care and the role of the physical therapist assistant.

 - Practice lifelong learning that reflects social responsibility and career development.

 All applicants accepted into the Physical Therapist Assistant program must be able to meet the essential functions, skills, and abilities required to provide safe patient practice with or without reasonable accommodations.
-The essential functions, skills, and abilities are listed on pages 13 and 14 of the PTA Application Handbook which is linked to this program page on the College's website.
-Applicants are required to sign a form indicating they have reviewed these essesntial functions, skills, and abilities and submit that form as part of the program application process.
+The essential functions, skills, and abilities are listed in the PTA Application Handbook which is linked to the program page on the College's website.
+Applicants are required to sign a form indicating they have reviewed these essential functions, skills, and abilities and submit that form as part of the program application process.